STKtoken/STK-smart-contracts/README.md

 ## Deploy to live testnet (ropsten)

-Before deploying to Ropsten, please register on Infura and replace the API key in truffle.js and create a mnemonic.js file for HDWalletProvider
+Before deploying to Ropsten, please register on Infura and replace the API key in truffle.js and replace the mnemonic phrase in mnemonic.js

 `truffle migrate --network ropsten`